github-changelog-generator/docker-github-changelog-generator/README.md

-# docker-github-changelog-generator
-GitHub Changelog Generator in a Docker Container!
+# Dockerized Github Changelog Generator

+This is a semi-official containerization of [Github Changelog Generator](https://github.com/skywinder/github-changelog-generator).

+For each Github Changelog Generator release, you will find the corresponding docker image tag.